Imants Sudmalis: Soviet commemorations

-A bronze bust of Imants Sudmalis once stood in Riga near the Riga Castle, but was dismantled in 1990s.
-There is also a memorial stone to Sudmalis (erected 1962) at the Draudzības kurgāns (Burial-mound of Friendship) near Zilupe on the Latvian–Russian–Belarusian border.
+A bronze bust of Imants Sudmalis once stood in Riga near the Riga Castle, but was dismantled in the 1990s.
+There is also a memorial stone to Sudmalis (erected in 1962) at the Draudzības kurgāns (Burial-mound of Friendship) near Zilupe on the Latvian–Russian–Belarusian border.

 Schools, Pioneer youth organizations, streets, kolhozes, and a vessel in the Soviet fishing fleet were named for Sudmalis.
 In 1968 an oil tanker built in Kerch was named for him.
 As of 2006 this tanker sailed under the flag of Belize.